learnbyexample/learn_perl_oneliners/exercises/Exercise_solutions.md

 Good day
 ```

-**d)** For the input file `broken.txt`, print all lines between the markers `top` and `bottom`.
-The first `perl` command shown below doesn't work because it is matching till end of file if second marker isn't found.
+**4)** For the input file `broken.txt`, print all lines between the markers `top` and `bottom`.
+The first Perl command shown below doesn't work because it is matching till the end of file as the second marker isn't found.
 Assume that the input file cannot have two `top` markers without a `bottom` marker appearing in between and vice-versa.

 ```bash
 $ cat broken.txt